Find out more about applying

 The UCAS website also has helpful advice regarding reference writing.

-Our interviews are conducted during our Applicant days.
-Applicant days are held on Wednesday afternoons between November and March.
+Applicant days are held on Wednesdays between November and March.
 Please see Applicant day dates for more information.
 We have approximately nine applicant days a year.
 The applicant day runs from 11:00 to 15:00.

 What can I expect on an applicant day?